AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 17.md

 		- [ ] 4.
 Ancient brass dragon in the distance
 - [ ] Shamal
 	- [ ] Jeweled Crab Inn
+	- [ ] "Watch out for falling Durians"
 	- [ ]

 ##  Define secrets and clues